gvwilson/thirdbit/src/fiction/iffy/index.md

 but was always afraid that it would just look silly on her.

 "But what happened?
-I mean real happened, not just pravda happened?"
+I mean real happened, not just pravda?"
 Honesty slipped der arm through Iffy's as if it was the most natural thing in the world and steered her toward der family's shed.